kraxarn/spotify-qt/readme.md

 # spotify-qt
-A Spotify client using Qt as a simpler, lighter alternative to the official client.
-Inspired by [spotify-tui](https://github.com/Rigellute/spotify-tui).
+A Spotify client using Qt as a simpler, lighter alternative to the official client, inspired by [spotify-tui](https://github.com/Rigellute/spotify-tui).
 Much like spotify-tui, you need an actual Spotify client running, for example [spotifyd](https://github.com/Spotifyd/spotifyd).

 Currently in beta.
 Most things should work, but don't be surprised when unexpected things happen.
-I's also not currently available in any package manager on Linux, though, when it's a bit more stable, it will be available through AUR.
+It's also not currently available in any package manager, though, when it's a bit more stable, it will be available through AUR.

 ## Installing/building:
 ```